mobgen/halo-documentation/pages/cms/content/cms_content_module_structure.md

 ## Fields

 When you model your data you may need different types of fields to fit it.
-In HALO we provide a huge amount of different fields that you can use in your Content structures:
+In HALO we provide a huge amount of different fields that you can use in your content structures:

 ### Basics
 - **Text**: This field accepts just plain text to match a typical String field.